jclevine/music_rating_instructions/instructions.md

 9. Move all albums from `new_music_renamed` into `music` ext HD.
 10. Open iTunes
 11. Add all new music folders to Library (use list from `new_music.txt` for reference so you don't need to import everything and have iTunes take forever to find what's really new)

-# Reload Device
-1. Make 2 smart playlists:
-    - Good & New
-        - Match any
-        - Rating is 3-stars (good music)
-        - Date Added is in the the last 1 days
-        - No Limit
-    - Random
-        - Playlist is not Good & New
-        - Limit to 30GB - [GB in Good & New]
-2. Make new playlist and copy 2 smart playlists into it
-3. BB Link
-4. Delete all music on device
-    - Click on device tab on left
-    - Click on Music
-    - Highlight All and Delete
-5. Delete Playlists on Device.
-6. Click on This Computer Tab on left
-7. Open up Playlist tree
-8. Right-click new playlist made above with new, good, and random music.
-9. Copy-to device

 # Re-Get Music (skipping)
 :small_orange_diamond: TBD